cadenmbond/cadenmbond/README.md

 ## 🌱 Where did my journey begin

-My first introduction into programming was when I was 12, playing games on the online platform Roblox.
-I began to wonder how games were made, and that's when I came across Roblox's building tool.
-This eventually evolved into my first introduction to programming using Lua.
-From there, I slowly branched off into learning new languages and expanding my knowledge.
-I also began taking computer classes at my school, further immersing me in the culture around computers and programming.
+My introduction to programming began at the age of 12 while playing games on the online platform Roblox.
+Curious about game development, I explored Roblox's built-in building tools, which eventually led me to scripting with Lua.
+This initial experience sparked my interest in programming, motivating me to explore additional languages and broaden my technical skills.
+As I continued to develop my knowledge, I later began enrolling in computer science courses at school, further deepening my understanding of programming concepts and the broader field of software development.

 ---